-Summer Student Research: Reaz ’16 pursues clean water for the slums of Dhaka, Bangladesh
+Summer Student Work: Reaz ’16 pursues clean water for the slums of Dhaka, Bangladesh

 Zuhayr Reaz ’16 is doing fieldwork in support of WaterAid in in his home country of Bangladesh, where nearly one in five people — 25 million — do not have access to improved water.

 Name: Zuhayr Reaz ’16

 Adviser: Dr. Khairul Islam, country director for the nonprofit WaterAid and a recognized expert on sanitation and water issues facing the millions who live in the slums of Dhaka, Bangladesh.

 Research Funding: Bates Environmental Internship funded by the Moses Feldman Family Foundation and the Phillips Student Fellowship program.

 1. What motivated you to seek this internship?

 Growing up in Dhaka, I’ve seen poverty firsthand, and the work that WaterAid does is remarkable.
 In these slums people live in “buildings” that are just corrugated metal walls with a thin board as a roof, with some electricity from a stolen or illegal line and little or no indoor plumbing or toilets.